So … you’ve passed your CBT and the open road beckons.

 Is it for me?: Again this is a bike for a younger rider in my opinion, but beware rolling the throttle too quickly at first.
-The acceleration will launch you from a standstill in a fashion which wouldn’t be out of place at Cape Canaveral.
+The acceleration will launch you from a standstill in a fashion that wouldn’t be out of place at Cape Canaveral.

 Power: 14.75 bhp

 Appeal: Forget motorcycles for a minute.
 Let’s talk about cars.
 Do you like Ferraris?
 Of course you do.
 Who doesn’t?
-Well you may never have to own the famous prancing horse, because this motorcycle is quicker than a Ferrari.
+Well, you may never have to own the famous prancing horse, because this motorcycle is quicker than a Ferrari.
 FACT.
 This bike is faster than the 2012 Ferrari Spyder.

 The cool bits: What more can I say without repeating myself.
 This thing goes like dog mess off a pooper scooper.

 It’s in the same acceleration category as the Yamaha and the Honda we have listed, and it looks amazing.